Relationships

 Accessing Relationships

-- View all your professional contacts in one place
+- View all your contacts in a sortable, searchable table

-- See upcoming and past interactions at a glance
+- See interaction frequency, status, and upcoming meetings at a glance

 Table Columns